 It can be incredibly discouraging to feel so sick for so long and not find any answers.
 It is my hope that we continue to learn more about multisystem conditions such as MCAS and spread useful information so it may end up in the hands of those suffering.

-Share this article with friends and family to help spread the word about mast cell activation syndrome.
+Share this article with friends and family to help spread the word about MCAS symptoms.
 They may discover it’s more than allergies that’s keeping them down.

 Yasmina Ykelenstam – excellent resource: www.healinghistamine.com.